gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

      the SCTP protocol and implementation much harder.

-   * DTLS in SCTP results in no limitations on user message transmission, those properties are the same as for an unproteced SCTP association.
+   * DTLS in SCTP results in no limitations on user message transmission, those properties are the same as for an unprotected SCTP association.

    * Limited overhead on a per packet basis, with 4 bytes for the